Frequently Asked Questions

 Instructional practices and curriculum that are “evidence-based” have a proven success rate when implemented with fidelity.

-Does Forge Education only work with children?
+Can teachers at Forge Education work with younger children?
+Adults?